skiptools/skip-ui/README.md

 - `.scaleEffect`
 - `.stroke` color

+Only values changed by a matching `withAnimation` or animated `Transaction` use that animation.
+A concurrent plain state write snaps to its new value, and a plain write to a value with an in-progress animation cancels that animation and snaps to the new target.

 All of SwiftUI's built-in transitions are supported on Android.
 To use transitions or to animate views being added or removed in general, however, you **must** assign a unique `.id` value to every view in the parent `HStack`, `VStack`, or `ZStack`:

 ```swift